 Goals Of This Class

-• Generate an abundance of new material and emerge with several ideas that you’re excited to keep working on
+• Generate an abundance of new material brimming with opportunities for expansion

 • Overcome fear of the blank page and alleviate self-censorship

-• Receive ample feedback and process-based suggestions from a highly perceptive teacher and editor
+• Receive insightful, encouraging feedback on your writing from a highly perceptive teacher and editor

 LitReactor offers a unique approach to a writing education: You study what you want, when you want, at your own pace.
 We bring in veteran authors and industry professionals to host classes covering a wide range of topics in an online environment that’s interactive and flexible.
 You get detailed feedback on your work and take part in discussions in a judgement-free zone.
 It doesn’t matter if you’re a beginner or an experienced writer, our workshops are about working together to achieve your writing goals.